Centre-Sud: Features

 Due to its poverty and proximity to downtown, a significant number of shelters, supervised injection sites and resources for the homeless are located in the neighbourhood.
-This includes Dans la Rue for homeless youth, and the Old Brewery Mission's Patricia Mackenzie Pavillion for homeless women.
+This includes Dans la Rue for homeless youth, and the Old Brewery Mission's Patricia Mackenzie Pavilion for homeless women.
 Another shelter, Refuge des Jeunes, for young men 18-25, is also in the Centre-Sud.

 Public services

 The city of Montreal operates the Bibliothèque Frontenac and Bibliothèque Père-Ambroise libraries respectively.

 The city also operates several indoor pools and arenas including the Aréna Camillien-Houde, Centre Jean-Claude-Malépart and Piscine Quintal.

 The borough hall of Ville-Marie, is also located in the Centre-Sud, in the Place Dupuis shopping mall.

 Geography

 The neighbourhood is bordered by the Saint Lawrence River to the south, Saint Hubert Street to the west, the Canadian Pacific rail line to the east and Sherbrooke Street to the north.

 The Plateau is located to the north, Mercier-Hochelaga-Maisonneuve to the east and the Quartier Latin to the west.

 Its main arteries running east to west are Rue Ontario, Boulevard De Maisonneuve, Rue Saint Catherine Est and Boulevard René Lévesque.

 Major streets and avenues running north to south include Saint-Hubert, Papineau, De Lorimier, D'Iberville and Frontenac.